 Lynk & Co: The Subscription Experiment

 Lynk & Co is the Geely brand that tries hardest to be different, and in Europe it has genuinely been different.
-The subscription model — pay a monthly fee, get access to a vehicle, skip the ownership complexity — found a real audience among urban professionals who wanted flexibility over asset accumulation.
+The subscription model, pay a monthly fee, get access to a vehicle, skip the ownership complexity, found a real audience among urban professionals who wanted flexibility over asset accumulation.
 The Lynk & Co 08 PHEV is a well-specified plug-in hybrid that would compete directly with vehicles like the Kia Sorento PHEV or the Toyota RAV4 Prime in the Canadian market.

-Here is my honest assessment: the subscription model that worked in Amsterdam will require significant adaptation for Canada.
+The subscription model that worked in Amsterdam will require significant adaptation for Canada.
 Canadians, particularly outside of Toronto and Vancouver, have a different relationship with vehicle ownership.
 The distances involved, the scarcity of urban density, and the cultural expectation of owning rather than subscribing to a car mean Lynk & Co would need a conventional sales path to gain meaningful volume.

 The 08 PHEV's plug-in hybrid drivetrain is actually well-suited to the Canadian context in a way that pure electrics are not yet.
 Range anxiety disappears.
 Cold-weather concerns are significantly reduced.
 The vehicle can function as a conventional hybrid when charging is inconvenient and as an electric for daily commuting.
 If Lynk & Co enters Canada, this is likely the vehicle that makes the most sense as a first offering.